PomoTasks25/PomoTasks25.github.io/README.md

         <p>Your payment data is secure as it is processed through Revenue Cat, a third-party payment processing service, which implements its own security measures.
 We do not handle or store this data on our servers.</p>

         <h2>Children’s Privacy</h2>
-        <p>Our application is intended for a general audience and does not knowingly collect or solicit personal information from anyone under the age of 13.</p>
+        <p>Our applicationis intended for a general audience and does not knowingly collect or solicit personal information from anyone under the age of 13.</p>

         <h2>International Data Transfers</h2>
         <p>We do not transfer data internationally.</p>